2007 gasoline rationing plan in Iran: Gas rationing plan

 The Iranian government provides incentives to CNG car buyers and has meanwhile decreased the gasoline subsidies.
 Iran is the Middle East's leading car manufacturer.
 In 2005 Iranian automakers produced nearly one million vehicles including 884,000 passenger cars and 104,000 heavy vehicles, altogether worth $11.6 billion.
 The Iranian government aims to have most of Iran’s cars running on natural gas by 2015.

 The restrictions began at midnight local time on Wednesday 27 June (2030 GMT Tuesday) and were set to continue for four months.
 The rationing system, allowed private drivers 100 liters (26 gallons) of fuel per month at the subsidized price.
 Taxis got 800 liters (211 gallons) a month.
 Anything more than that was bought at a higher price.
 The fuel rationing triggered widespread discontent in Iran, but if it succeeds in reducing the amount of imported gasoline, it could help insulate the country from international pressure related to its nuclear program.

 Based on the rationing plan, each private car received 120 liters per month at about 10 cents per liter.
 The price for non-rationed gasoline in November 2008 was almost 40 cents.

 Prices in neighboring countries

-In mid-November 2008, the prices super gasoline in the neighboring Afghanistan, Armenia, Azerbaijan, Pakistan, Turkey and the UAE were 105, 108, 74, 84, 187 and 45 cents per liter.
+In mid-November 2008, the prices for gasoline in the neighboring Afghanistan, Armenia, Azerbaijan, Pakistan, Turkey and the UAE were 105, 108, 74, 84, 187 and 45 cents per liter.
 Whereas, in Iran motorists are allowed 100 liters (26.4 US gallons) of gasoline each month at the subsidized price of about 10 cents per liter (37.9 cents per US gallons) and an unlimited amount at 40 cents per liter ($1.52 per US gallons).

 This means that the Iranian government is giving subsidy to the Turkish government or the governments of Iraq, Afghanistan, Pakistan and the Arab countries of the south.

 On the opposite side, Norway, despite being an oil-rich country, has the most expensive gasoline prices in the world.